MoeraOrg/moeraorg.github.io/overview/browser-extension.md

 achieve this goal.

-1. When the user opens a Moera-capable site with his browser, the site includes a special `X-Moera` HTTP header to the response.
+1. When the user opens a Moera-capable site with his browser, the site includes a special `X-Moera` HTTP header into the response.
 This is an indication that the site supports Moera [REST API][1].
 (The header may also contain the list of supported API capabilities and the location of the API endpoint.)
 2. The browser extension detects the `X-Moera` header and **replaces**